FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 How long does the healing process take for dental implants?

-You should expect 3-6 months of healing before your dentist can attach the abutment and crown.
+You should expect 3-6 months of healing before our dentist can attach the abutment and crown.
 This allows the titanium implant post to properly fuse together with your jawbone.
 While this may seem like a long wait time for a tooth restoration, it is well worth the wait.
 After your post successfully fuses with your jawbone, you will have a fully functioning restored tooth.

 Are dental implants safe?